keenethics/keenethics/posts/1497078000000-two-monitors-or-one-ultrawide.md

 Author: Oleksandr Saltykov
-Title: Two monitors or one ultrawide?
+Title: Two Monitors or One Ultrawide?
-Subtitle: Two monitors or one ultrawide?
+Subtitle: Two Monitors or One Ultrawide?
-Meta title: Two monitors or one ultrawide?
-New way of improving productivity Meta description: New way of improving productivity - read on Keenethics Corporate Blog!
+Meta title: Two Monitors or One Ultrawide?
+New Way of Improving Productivity Meta description: New Way of Improving Productivity - Read on Keenethics Corporate Blog!
 Preview image: https://cdn-images-1.medium.com/max/800/0*21qK34ncSfNo1a8n.

 At Keenethics we always think of new way of improving our productivity and in this case we drew our attention to monitors.
 Insufficient size of a monitor does not allow a user to have many windows opened at the same time and therefore forces a user to switch between windows which is time-consuming.